We have some windfall profit time outbreaks in there, but we're going to make the most of it here.

 Is that what you want?

-You know, this Supreme Court ruling was not all that definitive is a lot of area for expansion interpretation.
+You know, this Supreme Court ruling was not all that definitive.

 So all you Obama supporters and Senator Obama yourself, you need to ask your question.

-Ask yourselves the question.
+Ask yourselves a question.

-What if Obama's found innocent?
+What if Obama is found innocent?

 He's brought in and presumed innocent, is he not?

-Innocent until proved guilty.
+Innocent until proved guilty?

-If there's a trial.
+If there's a trial?

 What if he gets off on some technicality?

-The evidence is not sufficient to meet the criminal standard in a U.S. court with an ACLU type lawyer.
+The evidence is not sufficient to meet the criminal standard in a U.S. court with an ACLU-type lawyer.

 He's presumed innocent in court, right?